 Angaston Blacksmith Shop and Museum

-Each weekend our blacksmiths look forward to showcasing their skills and knowledge to visitors from all over the world.
-A wonderful, immersive experience for the whole family.
+Each weekend volunteers of the Angaston and Penrice Historical Society demonstrate the art of blacksmithing and guide you through three rooms of memorabilia.
+They look forward to showcasing their skills and knowledge to visitors from all over the world.
+This is a wonderful, immersive experience for the whole family.

 Tours by arrangement.

 Entry is via donation.